Job Hunting Tips

 Chiropractors may be taken aback to learn that only four out of 10 Americans think they maintain high levels of honesty and ethics.
 It could be because of the high rates that chiropractors charge for their services, and that many of them incorporate New Age medicine into their practices.

 Still, if you're among the 80% of Americans who suffer from spinal alignment issues, you'll be relieved to know that a chiropractor's got your back — at least in the credentials department.
 Chiropractors must obtain a Doctor of Chiropractic degree and state licensing before being able to practice.

 The job market for this profession is expected to grow 7% by 2028.
 The median annual salary for the position is $71,410, but superstar chiros like Dr. Josh Axe can earn way more.

 Honesty and ethics rating: 40%

-The people of the clergy might want to stand up and say, “Hallelujah!” because two fifths of Americans find them honest and ethical — a 3% bump up from the previous year’s poll.
+The people of the clergy might want to stand up and say, “Hallelujah!” because 40% of Americans find them honest and ethical — a 3% bump up from the previous year’s poll.

 A member of the clergy, sometimes called a clergyman or clergywoman, is an ordained official in a religious organization.
-They are most commonly known as pastors, priests, ministers, rabbis, and imams.
+They are most commonly known as pastors, priests, ministers and imams.

 According to Gallup, “views of their honesty and ethics have declined overall since 2006 when 58% of Americans said this group had high levels of these virtues,” but does not specify why there's been a drop in numbers.